Lisa G Saw • January 15, 2026

 One day we headed over to West Rise Marsh to see what local wildlife we could find near Eastbourne.
 There wasn't much, but two lovely female Reed Buntings saved an otherwise quiet day.
 We had lovely views of them perching, eating the seeds from the tops of the reeds.

 Winter is a great time of year to watch Starling Murmurations, something that Bob hasn't done a huge amount of in the past.
 On a few occasions, we visited a place our friend Dom had told us about in the north of the county and met up with him too.
 It was pretty cold, but we were well wrapped up and the warmed mulled wine and biscuits certainly made our waiting more pleasurable.
-It made a nice change to overlook a lake and be surrounded by trees, rather than be surrounded by a mass of people on the beach at Brighton Pier.
+It made a nice change to overlook a lake and be surrounded by trees, rather than a mass of people on the beach at Brighton Pier.

 I only had my telephoto lens with me, so mostly I only took photos when they were far away.
 But, one time I zoomed in so I could really get a sense of just how many birds were flying.
 The numbers kept building as more and more smaller flocks joined the mass over the lake.
 I think it's the largest number of starlings I've ever seen murmurating.
 It was so impressive.